kubernetes-sigs/cluster-api/docs/book/src/clusterctl/provider-contract.md

 ### Secret naming convention
 Provider authors should be aware of the Kubeconfig secret naming conventions.
 If your provider generates a user specific Kubeconfig secret, the secret should have `<cluster-name>-user-kubeconfig` naming convention.

-`clusterctl get kubeconfig` will return this user specific Kubeconfig by default, and fallback to the CAPI generated Kubeconfig that follows a preset naming convention `<cluster-name>-kubeconfig`.
+`clusterctl get kubeconfig` will return this user specific Kubeconfig by default, and fallback to the CAPI generated Kubeconfig that follows the `<cluster-name>-kubeconfig` naming convention.

 ### Components YAML transformations